Price Interpretability of Prediction Markets: A Convergence Analysis: Introduction

 This paper is organized as follows.
-In the remainder of this section, we review related literature.
-In Section \ref{se:market}, we first introduce the market model and market maker's pricing mechanism.
-Particularly, we introduce the multivariate utility (MU)-based mechanism.
-In Section \ref{se:convergence}, we present the general convergence result.
-In Section \ref{se:expU_Risk}, we study the exponential utility-based market and the risk measure-based market.
-We then explore the HARA utility-based market in Section \ref{se:HARA}.
-We conclude the paper in Section \ref{se:conclusion}.
+In the remainder of this section, we review the related literature.
+In Section \ref{sec:market_model}, we introduce the market model and the multivariate utility (MU)-based pricing mechanism.
+In Section \ref{sec:convergence}, we present the general convergence result.
+In Section \ref{sec:expU_Risk}, we study the exponential utility-based market and the risk measure-based market. \tb{We then explore the CRRA utility-based market in Section \ref{sec:CRRA}.
+In Section \ref{sec:price-volume-nonstationary}, we discuss the price-volume relationship and the non-stationary market setting.} We conclude the paper in Section \ref{se:conclusion}.
+All the proofs and related results are provided in the Appendix.